hypermine-bc/labs/content/posts/ssi-detail.md

 - Set of service endpoint (for interaction)
 - Timestamp (for audit histroy)
 - Signature (for integrity)

+Note: The service endpoints, enable further interactions with the DID controller.
+For instance, a DID can reference the location of associated personal data, which a requester would need to ask the DID controller for permission to access.

 Example of a DID document: